catamphetamine/react-pages/README.md

 // The HTTP server must only be accessible from the inside
 // (i.e. not listening on an external IP address, not proxied to)
-// otherwise an attacker could push any notifications to all users. httpServer().handle('POST', '/notification', ({ to, text }) => {
+// otherwise an attacker could push any notifications to all users.
+// Therefore, only WebSocket connections should be proxied (e.g. using NginX). httpServer().handle('POST', '/notification', ({ to, text }) => {
   if (userConnections[to]) {
     for (const socket of userConnections[to]) {